 INCA Team members:

-Edoardo Mollona is a full professor of Business Ethics and Corporate Social Responsibility in the Department of Computer Science and Engineering at the University of Bologna.
+Danilo Montesi is a full professor of data management and data analysis in the Department of Computer Science and Engineering at the University of Bologna.

 In 1993, Danilo obtained his PhD in Computer Science from the University of Pisa, Italy.
 After completing his PhD, he worked at the Politecnico di Milano, Italy.
 In October 1993 he became a Fellow of the European Research Consortium for Informatics and Mathematics (ERCIM) and moved to the University of Lisboa, Portugal.
 Under the same fellowship, he later worked at the Rutherford Appleton Laboratory, Didcot, UK and at the Department of Computer Systems and Telematics, University of Trondheim, Norway.
 In October 1994 he was awarded a Human Capital and Mobility (HCM) fellowship to work at Imperial College, London, UK.
 Under a Senior NATO fellowship, he worked at the Department of Computing, Purdue University, USA in 1996.
 He visited British Telecom Labs with a Senior Fellowship in 1997, Stanford University in 2018 under Marie Skłodowska-Curie Action, and the National Institute of Informatics in Tokyo in 2023.
 From 1996 to 2000 he was an assistant professor at the Department of Computer Science, University of Milano, Italy and taught at the School of Information Systems, University of East Anglia, UK.
 In 2000 he became an associate professor at the University of Bologna, Italy.
 In 2002 he became a full professor at the University of Camerino.
 Since November 2005 he has been a full professor of Database and Information Systems at the University of Bologna.
 His principal interests are in the area of data and information management.